hpe-dev-incubator/hpe-dev-portal/content/blog/how-to-set-up-credentials-to-authenticate-container-registry-in-hpe-greenlake-for-containers.md

   - hpe-greenlake
 ---
 ## Introduction
 As one of HPE GreenLake Cloud Services, *HPE GreenLake for Containers* is an HPE-designed, implemented, owned, and operated private cloud that is built on HPE Ezmeral Container Platform, based on open source Kubernetes, and deployed at a customer site.
 In HPE GreenLake for Containers, it configures to use a gateway host, acting as a proxy sever, that carries client requests from deployed application service endpoints in the Kubernetes clusters.
 The gateway host maps the private IP endpoints of services running inside the Kubernetes clusters to external accessible IP addresses and ports.
 It provides better security by exposing only the gateway host IP address to the external while keeping all the others behind the firewall.
-However, when you create your application from Docker image, your application pods may get stuck in the error state *`ErrImagePull`*.
-Below is a sample `ngnix` application deployment and the received error message in the pod events:
+However, when you create your application from Docker image in the Kubernetes cluster, your application pods may get stuck in the error state *`ErrImagePull`*.
+Below is a sample `ngnix` application deployment to the cluster and the received error message in the pod events:

 ```
 $ kubectl run cfe-nginx --image=nginx